keonorinn-source/keonorinn-source.github.io/README.md

 ## Module 4

 - [Developing data visualisation skills in R with tidyverse and ggplot2](module-4-skills-showcase) — Developing my skills in data visusalisation using R studios as my tool of choice.
 I've completed two certificates from DataCamp: Introduction to Data Visualisation with gglot2 & Introduction to Data Visualisation with tidyverse.

+## Module 5

+- [Copy the master & recolour it!](module-5-Copy-the-master-&-Recolour-it!) — I've recreated a visualisation I've found on OWID using R studio, documented my creation process, errors, and my results.
+Additionally, I've also recoloured the visualisation to make it follow responsible colour principles and be more accessible to people with colour-blindness